 State and Local Tax Obligations

 In this article, we have primarily focused on your tax responsibility at the Federal level.
 Federal law controls self employment taxes because social security and medicare are mandated at the federal level.
 However, states and localities may have additional or different income tax laws.
-To learn more about your tax responsibility at the state level, click here.
+To learn more about your tax responsibility at the state level, check your state tax agency website.

 Unfortunately, as long as you are in business for yourself, there is no way around paying self-employment tax.
 The good news is there are ways for you to reduce those taxes and avoid penalties.
 Below I have listed a few steps that you can take to potentially reduce your self-employment taxes: